r-hub/blog/content/post/2021-01-25-oauth2/index.md

 title: "How to deal with OAuth2.0 in R?"
 authors:
 - Maëlle Salmon
-date: "2021-01-05"
+date: "2021-01-25"
 tags:
 - package development
 - security
 - testing
 output: hugodown::hugo_document
-rmd_hash: 95db83929ac7c024
+rmd_hash: 888ee05cb5f1b115

 ---

 If you see the web API you want to wrap uses OAuth2.0 rather than a simple API key for authentication, are you happy or do you get nervous?
 If you get nervous, this post is for you!
-We shall demistify OAuth2.0 a bit so that you might know how to smoothly and securely use OAuth2.0 in your package, and we shall provide links to useful resources.
+We shall demystify OAuth2.0 a bit so that you might know how to smoothly and securely use OAuth2.0 in your package, and we shall provide links to useful resources.

 ## What is OAuth 2.0?